-On Tuesday I completed my sixth round of chemo.
+Tuesday I completed my sixth round of chemo.
 Though I still get pretty rattled before every session, I am getting better.
-For sure session six was way better than session five, which marked the midpoint of my chemo treatments.
-As with many breast cancer patients on similar regimes, at session five they switched me from the colorful Adriamycin and Cytoxan cocktail to Taxol.
-I guess they think after four rounds, it’s time to jolt your poor body once again.
-Just when a person begins to figure out one regime they totally confuse your system again.
+For sure, session six was way better than session five, which marked the midpoint of my chemo treatments.
+As with many breast cancer patients on similar regimens, at session five, they switched me from the colorful Adriamycin and Cytoxan cocktail to Taxol.
+I guess they think after four rounds, it’s time to jolt your poor body again.
+Just when a person begins to figure out one regimen, they totally mess with your system again.

-At least this week I am more prepared for the achiness in my legs, the tingling in my fingers and toes, the sleepless nights and unexpected tears caused by steroids expiring from my body.
-Thinking about all of this makes me realize how miraculously my body seems to adjust to the unknown as it unfolds.
+At least this week, I am more prepared for the achiness in my legs, the tingling in my fingers and toes, the sleepless nights, unexpected tears and moodiness that will surely come.
+Thinking about all of this also makes me realize how miraculously my body seems to adjust to the unknown as it unfolds.

 I am resilient, and for this, I am grateful.

 When has your body proven its resiliency? (cancer related or not)